MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-kafka.md

 ## Create an Azure Active Directory service principal

-The Azure Active Directory service principal can be created through the [Azure Portal](/azure/active-directory/develop/howto-create-service-principal-portal) or programatically, as in the following example.
+The Azure Active Directory service principal can be created through the [Azure portal](/azure/active-directory/develop/howto-create-service-principal-portal) or programatically, as in the following example.

 This service principal will be the identity leveraged by the connector to write to the Azure Data Explorer table.
-We will later grant permissions for this service principal to access Azure Data Explorer.
+We'll later grant permissions for this service principal to access Azure Data Explorer.

 1. Log in to your Azure subscription via Azure CLI.
 Then authenticate in the browser.